 Top Ten Reasons to Attend HBU’s MACC Program

-- Dedicated full time faculty who actually believe in the open door policy.
+- Dedicated, full-time faculty who believe in the open-door policy

-- Wide range of adjunct faculty whose day-jobs are practicing in the fields our students want to join – instant networking and real-life experiences to share.
+- Wide range of adjunct faculty whose professional experiences are in the fields our students want to join.

-- Small classes – 5-25 students, in the evenings to accommodate full-time workers.
+- Small classes – 5 to 25 students, and in the evenings to accommodate full-time workers

 - You’re never just a number – every student is individually advised and individually valued!

-- A place where faith, values, and psychology come together in conversation, classroom, and practical experiences.
+- A place where faith, values, and counseling come together in conversation, classroom, and practical experiences